rom1504/cc2dataset/README.md

 You can use `make black` to reformat the code

 `python -m pytest -x -s -v tests -k "dummy"` to run a specific test

+## Thanks

+* [Vaishaal](https://github.com/Vaishaal) for providing the initial CC parsing code with efficient libraries
+* [rvencu](https://github.com/rvencu) for optimizing the cc [parsing code](https://github.com/rvencu/crawlingathome-gpu-hcloud) for laion5B on which the idea of this package is based on